mattibbs/PDP/README.rst

 Master card
 ***********
-+ Tag the master card.
++ Tag the Master card.
 + The system goes into learning mode and the gate is not instructed to operate.

 Registered card